Leinad677YT/MC-multiplayer_template/pack_manager/README.md

+# CORE PACK

+## Content

-this datapack is the one that controls everything, the main load and tick functions should be here
+This datapack is the one that controls everything
+- Load functions
+- Ticking logic
+- Miscellaneous entity tags to filter easily
+- ...